 - Other cyber incidents that disrupt business

 A data breach could be immensely harmful to your company's finances.
-That's why companies that have credit card numbers or other sensitive data of their clients need cyber liability insurance.
-In the event of a breach of private information the policy covers:
+That's why companies with credit card numbers or other sensitive data of their clients need cyber liability insurance.
+In the event of a breach of private information, the policy covers the following:

 - Data breach liability lawsuits

 - Fraud monitoring expenses